Team02SE/Documentation/docs/api key security.md

 }
 ```

-If we were to implement user-specific keys in the future, middleware would be appropriate for enforcement.Middleware in Gorilla Mux sits between the request and the handler, allowing us to perform validation checks before a request reaches the main business logic.
+Middleware in Gorilla Mux sits between the request and the handler, allowing us to perform validation checks before a request reaches the main business logic.
 For API keys, middleware would extract the key from request headers, validate it, and reject the request if the key is missing or invalid.
-Centralizing this logic ensures consistent enforcement across all endpoints.
+We already have middleware implemented, which handles the errors.
+The authentication middleware should call the error middleware, which in term will reject the request if not authenticated.

 **Example of middleware for validating an internal API key:**